risi-kondor/cnine/python/docs/source/tensors.rst

   >>> B=A.to(1) # Create a copy of A on the GPU
   >>> C=B.to(0) # Move B back to the host

 Support for multiple GPUs is in development.
+When converting a PyTorch tensor to cnine tensor or vice versa, the destination tensor will generally be on the same host/device as the source.

 ================